RaphaelHartmann/WienR/README.md

 # WienR
-*R* package for the calculation of the partial derivatives of the PDF and CDF of the Wiener drift diffusion model
+*R* package for the calculation of the partial derivatives of the first-passage time PDF and CDF of the Wiener diffusion model

 # Description
-Calculate the partial derivative of the probability density (PDF) oder cumulative distribution function (CDF) of the Wiener drift diffusion with respect to the first-passage time t (only for PDF), the upper barrier a, the drift rate v, and the relative starting point w.
+Calculate the partial derivative of the first-passage time probability density (PDF) or cumulative distribution function (CDF) of the Wiener diffusion model with respect to the first-passage time `t` (only for PDF), the upper barrier `a`, the drift rate `v`, and the relative starting point `w`.
 In addition the PDF and CDF themselves are also provided.
 All calculations are done by using the logarithm, which makes it more stable.

 # Installation